You can gain a global perspective while earning your S&T degree:

 - Be sure to read and follow the instructions outlined for your program.

 - When you log in to myStudyAbroad for the first time, select “Create an account” and set up your account using your S&T email address.
-After that, you will select “Log in with a non-MU account.”
+After that, you will select “Log in as an S&T or external user.”

 - This short video shows you how to search for programs, create an account and apply for a program.